testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

     main()
 ```

-When you run the program, it will prompt you to enter `V_MRSP` and the two thresholds that determine when emergency braking should be applied.
-After that, it will ask you to enter the estimated current speed of the train, `V_est`, display the system's current state, and then wait for you to provide another `V_est` reading.
+When you run the program, it will prompt you to enter `V_MRSP` and two thresholds used to determine when emergency braking should be applied.
+Afterward, it will ask for the estimated current speed of the train, `V_est`, display the system’s current state, and then wait for the next `V_est` reading.
 You can stop the program at any time by pressing `CTRL-C`.

 ```bash
 $ python train_control_system.py